supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. Under *Standard protection*, select **Manage protection settings**. **Hint:** If you see this option grayed out, refresh your browser using **Ctrl+F5**.

-    >**Note:** After clicking on **Manage protection settings**, we might need to wait for 20-25 minutes and if it is still in loading stage we may need to sign out of Microsoft defender and sign in again and then try repeating the steps again to move forward.
+    >**Note:** After clicking on **Manage protection settings**, we might need to wait for 20-25 minutes and if it is still in the loading stage we may need to sign out of Microsoft defender and sign in again and then try repeating the steps again to move forward.

-1. In the *Apply Exchange Online Protection* section, select **Specific recipients** and under **Domains** start writing your tenant's domain name, select it, and then select **Next**. **Hint:** You tenant's domain name is the same that you have for you admin account, it might be something like *azureholxxxxx.onmicrosoft.com*.
-Notice that this configuration applies policies for anti-spam, outbound spam filter, anti-malware, anti-phishing.
+1. In the *Apply Exchange Online Protection* section, select **Specific recipients** and under **Domains** start writing your tenant's domain name, select it, and then select **Next**. **Hint:** Your tenant's domain name is the same that you have for your admin account, it might be something like *azureholxxxxx.onmicrosoft.com*.
+Notice that this configuration applies policies for anti-spam, outbound spam filters, anti-malware, and anti-phishing.

 1. In the *Apply Defender for Office 365 protection* section, apply the same configuration as the previous step and select **Next**.
-Notice that this configuration applies policies for anti-phishing, Safe Attachments, Safe Links.
+Notice that this configuration applies policies for anti-phishing, Safe Attachments, and Safe Links.

 1. In the *Impersonation protection* section, select **Next** four times (4x) to continue.